SolidStateGroup/rio/README.md

 # Contribute
 We welcome new features / bug fixes, feel free to submit a PR or add an issue with your suggestions.
 Even if the integrations are pretty out there (biosensors, big data, image recognition) we're willing to give it a go and help out.

+For more information about contributing PRs, please see our <a href="CONTRIBUTING.md">Contribution Guidelines</a>.

+# Getting Help
+If you encounter a bug or feature request we would like to hear about it.
+Before you submit an issue please search existing issues in order to prevent duplicates.

+# Get in touch
+If you have any questions about our projects you can email <a href="mailto:projects@solidstategroup.com">projects@solidstategroup.com</a>.